reefer42/Xkaliber-repo/README.md

 **for those looking for the steamdeck/legion go official iso of xkaliber os can be found here**

+HAS HEAVY SUPPORT FOR TOUCH AND KEYBORDLESS DEVICES

 drive.google.com/file/d/1Q6hOwZx-HR2kMItUunzsg59h5NdiMGMh/view?usp=drivesdk

 password to iso is: **kali**